-In survey research, conducting a pretest is generally considered an indispensable prerequisite for the successful development of a questionnaire and thus for the quality of the data collected in the survey.
+In survey research, conducting a pretest is generally considered an indispensable prerequisite for the successful development of a questionnaire - and thus for the quality of the data collected in the survey.
 Cognitive pretests are used to check questions for comprehensibility and to identify respondents' problems in answering them before they are used in a survey.
 We support researchers who develop new survey instruments or adapt existing ones with comprehensive services.

-Advice on the selection and independent application of different pretesting methods is provided free of charge.
 The costs for conducting pretests are project-specific and depend on the number of test persons, the number of questions to be tested and the pretesting method used (see pricing overview (132 kB)).
 We will be happy to prepare an individual offer for you.
 Our consulting services on pretesting methods are usually free of charge.

 Our varied client list thus far includes a number of externally funded research projects, in addition to the following survey programs, institutes and agencies: